FanAttic-dev/dp_autocam/README.md

 - [ ] The application allows for visualization of the current state, including the region of interest (ROI) for each camera, detections predicted camera center, and states for different modules , such as the PTZ or the PID.
 The presence of a particular visualization is controlled by the user in the configuration file.
 - [ ] Debug mode description
+- [ ] Our application assumes that the input is a rectilinear image.
+Thus, before running it on your dataset, make sure that you first undistort the input images.